 Habit: Cissus intermedia grows as a woody vine (not quite a liana) to 8 meters in length with tubercles along the stem.
 The tri-foliate leaves are arranged alternately, to 20 cm in length.
 The leaflets are ovate-elliptic, with a serrate margin and an acute leaf apex.

-The actinomorphic flowers are arranged in cymes.
+The complete, perfect, actinomorphic flowers are arranged in cymes.
 The calyx has 4 red fused sepals.
 The corolla has 4 red unfused petals.
 There are 4 stamens.
 The ovary is half inferior with 2 locules and 4 seeds.
 The fruit is a berry turning purple-black at maturity.

 Habitat: Cissus intermedia grows climbing on other vegetation in mangroves and Dry Broadleaf Evergreen Formation – Woodland and Shrublands (open coppice).

 Distribution: Cissus intermedia occurs on the islands groupings in the northern half of the Lucayan Archipelago as well as Cuba and Hispaniola.

 Medicinal/Cultural/Economic usage: Cissus intermedia is not known to be used medicinally in the Lucayan Archipelago.